earchibong/devops_projects/kubenetes_05.md

 *The helm chart version to install is very important to specify.
 So, the version at the time of writing may be different from what you will see from Artifact Hub.
 So, replace the version number to the desired.
 You can see all the versions by clicking on "see all" as shown in the image below.*

-*`--set` flag is used to modify the volume value because the required volume for artifactory is around 2OOGB and by default the volume provisioned by the cluster is 20GB, so we can either edit the value for helm chart or bootstrap another cluster with 200GB capacity...we're editing the value in this instance*

 <br>